 Here is an example of the SQL commands which can get past the login form mentioned above:

 SELECT count(*) FROM users_list_table WHERE username=’FIELD_USERNAME’ AND password=’FIELD_PASSWORD”

-What impact can SQL Injection have on my website?
+What Impact Can SQL Injection Have on my Website?

-How can I secure my database from SQL Injection attacks?
+How Can I Secure my Database from SQL Injection Attacks?

-Hence, what you need is to detect and repair all your vulnerabilities on your website before any hackers can exploit them.
-Though patching your servers, databases, etc. might help, they will never be able to fully withstand a full-scale SQL Injection attack.
-But, we are able to help.
-If you would like to find out more about our services, please click here to find out more.
+What you need is to detect and repair all the vulnerabilities on your website before any hackers can exploit them.
+Though patching your servers and databases can help, patches will never be able to withstand a full-scale SQL Injection attack.

 But thankfully, we have the means and knowledge to protect your website.
 Please click here to find out more.